some-natalie/some-natalie/_recipes/chili.md

 ---
 title: "Three bean chili"
 classes: wide
+excerpt: "As meaty (or vegetarian or vegan) as you’d like.
+As spicy as you want it.
+In the oven or on the stove top.
+It’s chili, don’t make it complicated."
 ---

 > As meaty (or vegetarian or vegan) as you’d like.
 As spicy as you want it.
 In the oven or on the stove top.
 It’s chili, don’t make it complicated.